 How can we use our Shake?

-The University of Michigan created a “cheer-meter”, to measure which team had the biggest applause during sports games.
+For example, the University of Michigan created a “cheer-meter”, to measure which team had the biggest applause during sports games.
 They created Cheer Magnitude equations and everything!
 Just imagine the possibilities of use in your classroom and school, outside of an earthquake monitor.

 Time: 10-15 Minutes — Get to know Raspberry Shake